SFe-Team-was-taken/SFe/sfe-specification-4.0u8.md

 #### Incompatible SFty errors

-TSC-related errors are corrected by rearranging the chunks, while 8-bit samples can be converted to 16-bit.
+TSC-related errors are corrected by rearranging the chunks.

-#### 8-bit sample errors

-8-bit sample errors are corrected by attempting to repair the `smpl` sub-chunk.
-If there is no `smpl` sub-chunk, then an SFe player can attempt to load the file with 8-bit sample mode.

 ### 11.4.2 Repairing non-critical errors